rpolicastro/RNAseq/README.md

 ## Running the Workflow

 After getting Singularity installed, the sample sheet prepared, and the settings specified, you are now ready to run the workflow.
-Navigate to the main directory and enter 'bash main.sh'.
+Navigate to the main directory and enter 'bash run.sh'.

 # Built With